What is My Cell Tower Lease Rate?

 Some are for macrocell site installations and some are for small cells.
 Macro sites and small cells serve different purposes and have different values.
 Cell sites installed on rooftops and structures usually have a direct lease with the property or building owner.

-Understand what category your newly proposed cell phone tower and lease falls under to get a better understanding of the value.
+Understand what category your newly proposed cell phone tower and lease fall under to get a better understanding of the value.

 - Is the proposed new cell site or cell tower being leased directly with a carrier or is it with a cell tower developer or tower management firm?
 Who is the “LESSEE” or “TENANT” in the lease agreement?